georgemarsh1809/GlobalTask/README.md

 ### High-Level Outcome Mapping:

-Prohibited → REJECTED
+Prohibited → "REJECTED"

-Restricted → REQUIRES_REVIEW
+Restricted → "REQUIRES_REVIEW"

-Otherwise → APPROVED
+Otherwise → "APPROVED"

 By splitting the checks into direct mappings to rejected/required review outcomes, this allows for faster interpretation of the policies - instead of